parklab/focal-amplification/Docs/workflow.md

 The output files from the `HMF_definition_amp_segment.R` were further analyzed by the scripts available in `HMF_collecting_amp_segment_descriptive_analyses.R`.
 Through this step, the SVs at the amplicon boundaries were summarized and annotated.
 Then, the copy number of the adjacent segments were analyzed to select the amplicons bordered by the unamplified segments for downsteam analyses.

+Same analysis for the PCAWG dataset was performed using the `PCAWG_definition_amp_segment.R` and `PCAWG_collecting_amp_segment_descriptive_analyses`.
+Figure 5 was generated based on this analysis.

 ## Epigenomic association
 The following functions can be loaded by running `association.with.epigenomics.data.R`.
 The relavant data files are found in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.
 The nessary input files for the functions are typically set as default.
+Figure 3 was generated based on this analysis.

 To determine which epigenomic features were associated with the early SV events initiating the focal amplifications, we modelled the location of the amplicon boundaries/SVs with various epigenomic features.
 The function `association.with.chromatin.features` takes the coordinates of each factor and boundary positions as inputs and computes the enrichment p-values by the Fisher's exact test.